 When my kids were small, we went out a lot.
 I had plans for everyday of the week, baby classes, meeting friends, play groups, coffee with my mum, shopping, soft play, the park.
 We were rarely at home.
 This is because I found being at home with small children to be torture.
 At home, the demands for me to play hide and seek or superhero’s were endless and that’s really not my bag.
 So we went out, and as the kids got older, they came to expect to go out.
 Weekends were packed with family days out and trips to the park, school holidays were planned with military precision.
 In the last year or so, I’ve decided it’s time for this to stop.
-At 6 and 8, it’s time for the kids to be bored and learn to deal with it.
+At 6 and 8, it’s time for the kids to be bored and and for me to learn to deal with bored kids.

-Why do I want the kids to be bored?
+Why do I Want the Bored Kids?

 So far, my aim has been for them to have one day a week after school with no plans (I’d do more but logistically it wouldn’t work) and one day a week in the holidays.
 During the next holidays, I’m hoping to add a few more half days at home, if not another full day.